-Giving Feedback – 3 Models for Giving Effective Feedback
+Giving Feedback: 3 Models for Giving Effective Feedback

 This feedback tool consists of three components:

-From this, the learner then has the chance to reflect on the situation and their behaviour and discuss with you strategies for improvement (Mind 0Tools 2017).
+The situation, behaviour, impact tool offers the learner a chance to reflect on the situation from another perspective, and an opportunity to discuss with you strategies for improvement (Mind Tools 2017).

 Pendleton’s model of feedback helps make the learning experience constructive by:

-Areas of improvement are first identified by the learner and then followed by discussion with the person giving the feedback about strategies to improve their performance (Chowdhury & Kalu 2004).
+Areas of improvement are first identified by the learner and then followed up with a discussion about strategies to improve their performance (Chowdhury & Kalu 2004).

-(Matua et al 2014; Rose & Best 2005)
+(Matua et al. 2014; Rose & Best 2005)